-This hotel is just a few minutes walk from the centre of the city and is situated close to a metro station and many of Milan’s top attractions.
+This hotel is just a few minutes walk from the centre of the city and is situated next to the Loreto Metro station.

-- See the impressive Porta Venezia, one of the Milan’s few remain historical gates.
+- See the impressive Porta Venezia, one of Milan’s few remaining historical gates.

 - Wander along Corso Buenos Aires, the city’s longest and busiest shopping streets.

-- Relax in Giardini Pubblici, a lush green space in the heart Citta Studi.
+- Relax in Giardini Pubblici, a lush green space in the heart of Citta Studi.

 - Marvel at the works of art at the Modern Art Gallery.